bkkkk/bkkkk.github.io/_posts/2014-12-09-writing-a-thesis-in-latex-the-basics.markdown

 date: 2014-12-09
 ---

+*This post is part of my thesis tutorials series.
+You can find the rest of the posts [here](http://bkkkk.github.io/thesis.html)*

+# The basics

 This series will assume you have some basic understanding of LaTeX and have written and compiled a document in Latex before.
 If you haven't, take a look at this [Latex Wikibook](http://en.wikibooks.org/wiki/LaTeX).
 It's very readable with some nice illustrative examples and covers a range of techniques at different experience levels.

 I am going to have a lot of particle physics specific information here, but most of it will be useful in other disciplines.